arizvisa/ida-minsc/docs/static/multicase.rst

 Python [:ref:`1<multicase-references>`] is a dynamically typed object-oriented language which revolves around "duck-typing" (or lack of typing) to accomplish its various needs.
-Despite this project being written in Python, it uses functions and objects entirely different from the way Python is typically used.
+Despite this project being written in Python, it uses functions and objects entirely differently from the way Python is typically used.
 Taking some ideas from Perl [:ref:`2<multicase-references>`], this project allows there to be multiple variations of a function depending on the types that are provided to a function as parameters.
 These are referred to as multi-cased functions.
-The author is gratious to Talos/Cisco [:ref:`3<multicase-references>`] for providing him the resources and time in order to develop this component.
+The author is grateful to Talos/Cisco [:ref:`3<multicase-references>`] for providing him the resources and time in order to develop this component.

 Typically when calling a function or an object in Python, the parameters and